ayohana/read-my-brain/README.md

   * `cd read-my-brain` to navigate into the repository.
   * `npm install` to install all necessary plug-ins.
   * `npm start` to start the application.

+_Note: Unfortunately, the deployed app has been shut down due to expired free Azure membership.
+Please see screenshots below for a preview of the app!
+Thanks for visiting!_

 ## Screenshots